** You’ll want to read That Fateful Saturday first, otherwise this might not make much sense

 The thought crossed my mind that I should take my son back to his mom’s so he wouldn’t find me, but it was a fleeting thought like I would have about which pump to use at the gas station.

-I was past the point about caring for anyone or anything except my misery.
+I was past the point about caring for anyone or anything except my misery, sick of being a burden to everyone around me.
 It had become all-consuming, it was all I could remember, all I could see at the moment and it filled my future.

 But then a question occurred to me.
 One I couldn’t answer.
 I’ve always hated questions like that, I want the answer.
 Out of habit, I focused on it, that question out of nowhere.
 As I lay there, the answer did occur to me and I hated it.
 But hating things about myself was nothing new…